ChrisMKiernan/ECE382_Lab6/README.md

 2.3 | GPIO | R | Directional pin
 2.4 | PWM | R | Power PWM signal
 2.5 | GPIO | R | Enable

+### Lab

+#### Design

+Much of the design work was already laid out in the prefabricated robot.
+All that was left to do was to connect the MSP430 with the Motor Driver chip, and the motor chip with the inputs for the motors.